2 - 5

-General: The Gold Ram (Mikrogeophagus ramirezi) is a colorful, South American Dwarf Cichlid.
-The Gold Ram will reach a length of three inches, and live up to five years in captivity.
-As an individual, the Gold Ram may only require an aquarium of twenty gallons.
-As a pair, the Gold Ram should be kept in twenty-nine gallons, or more.
+General: The gold ram is a colorful, South American dwarf cichlid.
+The gold ram will reach a length of three inches and live up to five years in captivity.
+As an individual, the gold ram may only require an aquarium of twenty gallons.
+As a pair, the gold ram should be kept in twenty-nine gallons or more.
 The mated pair will become defensive, as they will lay eggs in a protective site and guard them.
 This species is recommended more for advanced aquarists due to its water quality requirements.

-Fecundity: The Gold Ram (Mikrogeophagus ramirezi) may produce up to 250 eggs per clutch.
+Fecundity: The gold ram may produce up to 250 eggs per clutch.
 In order to encourage reproductive behaviors, it is best to mimic the natural environment of that particular species.
 An acidic pH, soft water hardness, caves made of porous rock, and a well-balanced omnivorous diet will promote the production of viable offspring.